spxbhuhb/rui/doc/Internals.md

 most of the use cases why the last may be used for any number of parameters.

 These classes **do not actually store** the state variables from the *start scope* and the intermediate *local scopes*.
-Instead, they have a `ruiParentScope` property which stores the parent scope of the component.
+Instead, they have a `ruiScope` property which stores the first upper level scope.

 ### Patching